matloff/fastStat/README.md

-misclasification rate is very small, even without hyperparameter tuning. in the SVM sense, this means that the two classes are almost completely separable after transformation of X.  Thus **many different straight lines or hyperplanes can achieveo the separation,** which means that back in the original X space, there are many separating curves, including some of very high complexity.
+misclasification rate is very small, even without hyperparameter tuning. in the SVM sense, this means that the two classes are almost completely separable after transformation of X.  Thus **many different straight lines or hyperplanes can achieve the separation,** which means that back in the original X space, there are many separating curves, including some of very high complexity.
 In other words, due to the separability of the data, we can get away with overfitting.